-If you are looking for highly specialised inheritance dispute solicitors with a first class track record and experience of winning cases at trial then give us a call or send us an email.
+If you are looking for highly specialised inheritance dispute solicitors with a track record of success and experience of winning cases at trial then give us a call or send us an email.
 We are often able to work on a no win, no fee basis and will be happy to review any potential case free of charge.

 We recently notched up another inheritance dispute success at trial when we helped our client recover a substantial sum from the estate of his late stepfather.
 We also recovered his legal costs.

 His stepfather had died without leaving a will.
 This meant that the intestacy rules governed who inherited and because our client was neither his biological son nor his adopted son he lost out completely.